 Below is a list of all the commodity ETFs available to South African investors, as well as the cost (TER) and a downloadable fact sheet on each.
 It’s important to remember that these ETFs are backed by physical assets.
 For every share you buy, a fractional amount (usually 1/100th of a troy ounce) of the physical asset is bought and stored.
 The cost of that transaction is priced in.
-Remember you can’t buy commodity ETFs in your tax free investment account.
+Remember you can’t buy commodity ETFs in your tax-free investment account.

-They should play a limited role in any balanced portfolio.
-I would not allow commodities to be worth more than 10% of a balanced portfolio.
-Ideally commodities are good for hedging investors against serious risks in financial markets e.g. stock market collapse and as a hedge against spiralling inflation.
+Regardless of which direction you choose, remember introducing a single commodity or even an ETF that invests in companies that produce commodities adds concentration risk to your portfolio.
+Galileo Capital’s Warren Ingram is of the opinion that commodities should play a limited role in any balanced portfolio.
+“I would not allow commodities to be worth more than 10% of a balanced portfolio.
+Ideally commodities are good for hedging investors against serious risks in financial markets e.g. stock market collapse and as a hedge against spiralling inflation.”

-I am wary of commodities because the prices are very cyclical and notoriously difficult to anticipate.
-When commodities are not performing well, there is no income from the asset, only costs.
-You could find long periods where your commodity investment only loses value or drifts sideways.
+Despite the sense of security commodities can provide during turbulent times, Ingram is weary of the cyclical nature of the investment – especially considering the cost of holding them.
+“When commodities are not performing well, there is no income from the asset, only costs.
+You could find long periods where your commodity investment only loses value or drifts sideways.”

-|Absa NewGold ETF||0.40%||Absa NewGold Fact Sheet|
+|Absa NewGold ETF||0.30%||Absa NewGold Fact Sheet|

 |Absa NewPalladium ETF||0.40%||Absa NewPalladium Fact Sheet|